imaginatelabs/vagrant-docker-maven-plugin/README.md

 ## Commands
 ### Run
-Runs a Vagrant box with any specified Docker Containers
+Runs a Vagrant box with any specified Docker Containers or shell scripts
 ```
 > mvn docker-maven-plugin:run
 ```